 The information letters about questionnaires for the next year are sent to respondents at the end of the year.

 The deadline for replies to questionnaires varies depending on the activity and it could be the 20th day in reference month, 10th or 15th day after the end of each reference month.
-The data collection normally is closed 5 days before the publication.
+The data collection normally is closed 3 to 5 days before the publication.

 14.2.
 Punctuality